Nerve Pain Treatment in Garden City & Lake Success, NY

 Spinal Cord Stimulation (SCS)

-One of the most effective treatments available for chronic neuropathic pain.
-SCS delivers gentle electrical impulses to the spinal cord, modulating pain signals before they reach the brain.
-Particularly well-suited for peripheral neuropathy, CRPS, post-surgical nerve pain, and failed back surgery syndrome.
+One of the most effective options for long-term nerve pain.
+A small device sends gentle electrical pulses to the spinal cord.
+These pulses block pain signals before they reach the brain.
+It works well for peripheral neuropathy, CRPS, nerve pain after surgery, and failed back surgery.

 Ketamine Infusion Therapy